silarsis/reposit-lambda/README.md

 To Do:

-* grequests and pre-loading so we speed things up
 * shorten the time period for the data we're requesting
 * implement some way of others using this - credential cache + app